Home RecipesMain DishPasta and Green Peas: A Simple and Excellent Recipe

 If you don’t want the extra calories from cream, pasta water works great and adds flavor to the dish.
 The starch helps thicken the sauce and bind it to the pasta.

-Leave the sliced prosciutto in rolls to garnish this dish.
+Leave the prosciutto slices in the rolls to garnish this dish.
 Also, use grated, shredded, or shaved Parmesan cheese to garnish.
 Enjoy!

 A pasta dish with green peas, cream, sherry, Parmesan cheese, and prosciutto.